ncbi-nlp/PhenoTagger/README.md

 ***
 This repo contains the source code and dataset for the PhenoTagger.

-PhenoTagger is a hybrid method combining the dictionary-based and machine learning-based methods to recognize the Human Phenotype Ontology (HPO) concepts in unstructured biomedical text.
+PhenoTagger is a hybrid method that combines dictionary and deep learning-based methods to recognize Human Phenotype Ontology (HPO) concepts in unstructured biomedical text.
+It is an ontology-driven method without requiring any manually labeled training data, as that is expensive and annotating a large-scale training dataset covering all classes of HPO concepts is highly challenging and unrealistic.

 ## Content
 - [Dependency package](#package)